domjarkey/concise/README.md

-Writing impromptu functions to transform your data is one of the most common procedures in data science, but this can often lead to complicated and confusing code, even when performing relatively simple operations. `concise` gives you a set of tools to apply clean, intelligible anonymous functions that transform your data while keeping your code concise and easily readable. `concise` functions are modelled on familiar `tidyverse` functions like `purrr::map` and `dplyr::mutate`,
+Writing impromptu functions to transform your data is one of the most common procedures in data science, but this can often lead to complicated and confusing code, even when performing relatively simple operations. `concise` gives you a set of tools to apply clean and intelligible anonymous functions that transform your data while keeping your code concise and easily readable. `concise` functions are modelled on familiar `tidyverse` functions like `purrr::map` and `dplyr::mutate`,